jacob-gg/non-person-regex/README.md

 [Jacob Goldstein-Greenwood](https://github.com/jacob-gg/)
 Last revised: 2022-10-07

-This repository contains code to generate a regex pattern that flags non-person names based on common (English) strings that indicate that a name is likely a business, institution, organization, etc. The pattern is written for use in R, which uses double `\\` to escape metacharacters.
+This repository contains code to generate a regex pattern that flags non-person names based on common (English) strings that indicate that a name is likely a business, institution, organization, etc. The pattern is written for use in R, which uses double `\\` to escape metacharacters in regex patterns.

 Load the `non_person_regex` object (a string) into R with:

 `source('https://raw.githubusercontent.com/jacob-gg/non-person-regex/main/non_person_regex.R')`

+---

-This repository also includes a CSV of "test" names.
+In this repository, there's also a CSV file of "test" names.
 Some are non-persons and should be flagged by the pattern; others are people whose names include "trick" strings that should be skipped by the pattern ("ijk**cafe**xyz," ijk**auto**xyz," etc.).
 Load the test data set into R with:

 `read.csv('https://raw.githubusercontent.com/jacob-gg/non-person-regex/main/non_person_regex_test_names.csv')`